Private members-only forum

 MK

-In Texas, non-competes are enforceable IF they're ancillary to an enforceable agreement and the restrictions are reasonable in scope, geography, and duration.
+In Texas if that makes sense, non-competes are enforceable IF they're ancillary to an enforceable agreement and the restrictions are reasonable in scope, geography, and duration.
 Your 200-mile radius for 2 years might be challengeable as overbroad, especially for a software engineer where geography is less relevant.

 Key factors Texas courts consider: Did you receive separate consideration for the non-compete?
 Did you have access to true trade secrets?
 Is the geographic scope reasonable for the industry?